TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 #### Questions
 - [x] Why was the older JdeRobot GUI controller dropped?
 - [x] What does an architecture look like?
-- [ ] Inside nav2_params_with_control.yaml, how does ROS2 know the paths of the file names?
+- [x] Inside nav2_params_with_control.yaml, how does ROS2 know the paths of the file names? *Answer: It doesn't.
+E.g., remove the default_bt_xml_filename parameter from launch file, then bt_navigator will only work if full path of default_bt_xml_filename is entered in nav2_params_with_control.yaml* (Terminal output in GSoC logs)

 #### General questions